Still Using a Spreadsheet for Passwords? Let’s Fix That.

 A Browser Password Manager Might Not Be Enough

 I’m past that now.
-Let me tell you why.
+Let me tell you what we did on our team and why.

 Making the Transition to a Browser Password Manager

-Eventually, I caved and tried the solution many people use: the free password manager included in your web browser.
-This was a significant upgrade from the spreadsheet for two main reasons.
-First, all of my passwords were now encrypted in a way that would be very difficult to access.
-Second, my passwords were available on multiple devices immediately without my having to look them up.
-Plus, browser password managers are free, and I really like free!
+My first step away from spreadsheets was to try the free password manager included in my web browser, and this was a significant upgrade.
+All of my passwords were now encrypted in a way that would be very difficult to access, and they were also available on all of my devices.
+Plus, as a bonus, browser password managers are free, and I really like free!

 As big of an improvement as this was, there were some limitations.
 The browser password manager was not any help for applications that did not work in the browser I was using, which meant that if I was using a computer, phone, or application that didn’t use that browser, I was out of luck.
 It also became more difficult to share passwords with a trusted friend or colleague since I could not easily see the password, and it was so long that I could never write it down correctly.
-And, perhaps, worst of all, I had not really erased the risk of having all of my passwords stolen at once since the browser makes them accessible to anyone who can log into it.
+And, perhaps, worst of all, I had not really erased the risk of having all of my passwords stolen at once since the browser makes them accessible to anyone who can log into it, and the security on the browser itself is pretty weak.

 When Does a Paid Password Manager Make Sense?

-For many people, a free, browser-based password manager may be good enough, and is certainly better than keeping everything in a spreadsheet.
-That being said, here are a few examples of when it may be time to switch to a paid, dedicated password application:
+Here are just a few examples of when it may be time to switch to a paid, dedicated password application:

 • Mixed Platforms & Applications: If you are someone who switches between browsers, Macs and PCs, or Androids and iPhones.